close-panel

 Dive Deeper

-Baby's eyes form from the interaction of nervous tissue, outer tissue called ectoderm starting at 6 weeks.
+Baby's eyes form from the interaction of nervous tissue, outer tissue called ectoderm starting in the sixth week.
 At birth, the newborn is born able to see, but with such low visual acuity that she is legally blind.
 Visual experience outside the womb helps the visual system finish developing.
 (Image Credit: Science Source)

 The eyes begin forming 22 days after conception, also known as 5 weeks and 1 day gestation.1 Tissue from the developing brain pushes forward towards the face to form an optic cup and the beginnings of the optic nerve, which will connect the eye to the brain.
 The optic cup becomes the back of the eye, called the retina, which turns light energy into neural signals.
 The front of the eye, including the cornea and the lens, both form from the surface tissue.
 Instead of becoming skin, chemical messages from the optic cup turn these structures into transparent tissue.
-In the eighth gestational week, more surface tissue interacts with the cornea and lens to form the embryo’s eyelids.2 Interestingly, the embryo’s eyelids actually fuse together around 10 weeks, and only reopen around 20 weeks.3
+In week eight, more surface tissue interacts with the cornea and lens to form the embryo’s eyelids.2 Interestingly, the embryo’s eyelids actually fuse together around 10 weeks, and only reopen around 26 weeks.3

-The front and back of the eyeball fuse together by week 10, and muscles start moving the eyes by week 12.4 Eye movements can be detected by ultrasound, and can reveal whether a baby is awake, asleep, or dreaming.5
+The front and back of the eyeball fuse together by week 10, and muscles start moving the eyes by week 12.5 Eye movements can be detected by ultrasound starting in week 14,6 and can reveal whether a baby is awake, asleep, or dreaming starting in week 23.7

 Major milestones in eye development:

-Week 6 Lens placode and optic vesicles form.7
+Week 6 Lens placode and optic vesicles form.16

-Week 10 The eyeballs finish forming.10 Eyelids fuse together.11
+Week 10 The eyeballs finish forming.19 Eyelids fuse together.20

 Sperm-egg fusion